 In speaking about singers she has admired and worked with, Arteta reserved her greatest praise for her friend and close colleague Plácido Domingo’s artistry, kind personality and unflappable professionalism (“He’s not human… It’s gonna be a before and an after Plácido Domingo”) and for Pavarotti’s incredible technique: “Most singers, when they sing it’s like it’s in stereo.
 But when Luciano was singing, it was like Dolby Surround! … I don’t know if you ever heard Luciano sing live…” (some of the audience proudly murmured their assent)… “The first time I heard him, I had to walk away from the theatre.
 I didn’t know if it was a microphone or if there was something wrong with me.”

-I had a similar experience in the Joan Sutherland theatre.
-Listening to the beautiful, powerful singing of Tosca‘s main cast, I too found myself wondering if the opera theatre’s infamously ‘enhanced’ acoustics were at least partly responsible for the increase in volume and resonance, for example, of Teodor Ilincǎi’s voice when he stepped towards the front of the stage.
-But whatever it was, Ilincǎi’s beautiful, powerful vocal lines, soaring high notes and sensitive interpretation never failed to satisfy, even though he is not quite a Pavarotti (at least, not yet).
+I had a similar experience in the Joan Sutherland theatre; Ainhoa Arteta’s powerful sound and sensitive interpretation, and that of her co-star Teodor Ilincǎi with his robust, soaring high notes never failed to satisfy, even though Ilincǎi is not quite a Pavarotti (at least, not yet).
 This was the first time I had heard Ilincǎi sing live, and his recent elevation to the Romanian knighthood seems well-deserved, despite his youth – he is still only in his early thirties but has a fine voice and a very well-established international career.
 When I mentioned him to her, Arteta revealed that this was his first Tosca with her, and she seemed very pleased with her young co-star.
 While we did not speak about Lucio Gallo, I don’t think she could possibly have found fault with his dark, confident, rich-voiced and expressive interpretation of Scarpia: he was positively terrifying.

 At the end of Arteta’s interview with Ugarte, there was a Q & A session with the audience.
 I asked the star soprano if she had any advice for the young Australian singers I work with.
 After a moment’s reflection, she answered me: